The First Rule of Leaving Social Media is You Cannot Leave Social Media Without Announcing on Social Media that You’re Leaving Social Media

 Check out those podcasts and articles I posted above.
 Take a week or a month off social media and see how you feel.

 After that, decide what’s best for your mental health and where you’re at with social media in your life.

-- Activate Screen Time on your iPhone or download the app Moment (unless Android has a similar app?).
+- Activate Screen Time on your iPhone, Digital Wellbeing on Android or download the app Moment for additional features.